Cislunar-Explorers/GroundSoftware/UDP_groundstation/README.md

 # Set up instructions
-<i>Note</i>: Before running the UDP server, make sure your Django server is running.
-If you are unsure, follow the url localhost:8000 on the HITL Pi's browser.
-If the page does not return a Django REST Framework page titled "Test Connection", you need to start your Django server - follow the instructions in the Django and Grafana links above.
+<i>Note</i>: Before running the UDP server, make sure the Django server is running.
+If unsure, follow the url localhost:8000 on the HITL Pi's browser.
+If the page does not return a Django REST Framework page titled "Test Connection", you need to start the Django server - follow the instructions in the Django and Grafana links above.

 Install requests if not installed on system.
 ```